scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-icon/readme.md

 # tl-icon

-The Icon component displays SVG icons using mask images with customizable sizes.
+The Icon component displays SVG icons using mask images with customizable sizes and inherits color from parent.

 ## Usage